Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Yes.
 If a non-US person owns at least 25% of your US single-member LLC and the LLC had a reportable transaction, you must file Form 5472 with a pro forma Form 1120 by April 15.
 The penalty for skipping it is $25,000.

 The obligation has nothing to do with which marketplace you use.
 It depends on two facts: a foreign person owns at least 25% of the US LLC, and the LLC had a reportable transaction with that owner or a related party.
 Because forming and funding an LLC always moves money from the owner, virtually every foreign-owned single-member LLC has a reportable transaction in its first year, so almost all must file.
-Read the core obligation on Form 5472 for foreign-owned single-member LLCs.
+Read the core obligation on the foreign-owned disregarded entity page.

 E-commerce is simply the largest umbrella of founders this hits.
-A non-resident who opens a Wyoming or New Mexico LLC to sell on Amazon, then wires in startup capital and pays for inventory, has already triggered the requirement before the first sale.
+A non-resident who opens a Wyoming or New Mexico LLC to sell on Amazon — to get a clean payout account and access to the North American marketplace — then wires in startup capital and pays for inventory, has already triggered the requirement before the first sale.
 The form reports the owner-to-LLC money flow, not the customer-to-LLC revenue.

 Which e-commerce platforms are covered by Form 5472?